hopebrooke/compiler-construction/README.md

 # Compiler for the JACK langauge

-Lexer, Parser, Symbol Table and Code Generation stages.
+Lexer, Parser, Symbol Table and Code Generation stages for the module Compiler Design and Construction.